sjbylo/lab-ocp4/workshop/content/exercises/deployimage.md

 ![project](images/deploy-img-e.png)

-Clean up the resources for this lab, you won't be using them anymore.
+Clean up the resources for this exercise, you won't be using them anymore.

 ```execute
 oc delete all --all